Allen-Patric/Portfolio/README.md

 Profile creation and user authentication.
 Unique pages for specific user that is logged in.

+Post photos, utilizing Cloudinary API.

 Like and Unlike on posts.

 Comments on Posts.

 Follow and Unfollow other profiles.

-Adding Profile Picture.
+Adding Profile Pictur on Signup.

-Forgot and Reset Password.
+Forgot and Reset Password, emails sent using SENDGRID API.

 Search users Feature